Dorchester Town F.C.

-The club is affiliated to the Dorset County Football Association and is a FA chartered Standard club.
-They play at the Avenue Stadium, on land owned by the Duchy of Cornwall.
-They were founder members of the Conference South in 2004, which was the highest standard they have ever reached, but were relegated after ten years in 2014.
+The club is an FA chartered standard club affiliated with the Dorset County Football Association.
+The home venue is the Avenue Stadium, on land owned by the Duchy of Cornwall.
+The club was a founder member of the Conference South in 2004, from which it was relegated in 2014.

 History

-Founded in 1880, Dorchester Town were Dorset Senior Cup finalists in 1888 and 1890 before joining the Dorset League in 1896.
-Despite being founder members of the league, the club had little success before winning the championship in 1937/38 with a 2–0 victory at Sherborne on 25 April 1938.
+The history of the club can be traced back to 1871, but the club in its current format was founded (reformed) on Monday 18 October 1880 as Dorchester Football Club.
+Dorchester were Dorset Senior Cup finalists in 1888 and 1890 before joining the Dorset League in 1896.
+The club struggled for many year's due to the importance of the town's market impacting player availability on Saturday's and in 1908/09 the club imposed a policy of only playing fellow Dorchester teams and visiting military teams.
+This policy lasted for one season before Dorchester FC, Dorchester Wanderers, Dorchester United, Dorchester Athletic and Dorchester Rovers football club's all merged together to create The Dorchester Town Football Club on 26 August 1910.
+Despite being founder members of the Dorset league, the club had little success before winning the championship in 1937/38 with a 2–0 victory at Sherborne on 25 April 1938.

 The club joined the Western League in 1947, winning promotion from Division Two in 1950, and going on to take the league championship in 1954/55.
-The fifties proved to be a successful decade for the Magpies, winning the Dorset Senior Cup for the first time, and having a number of good runs in the FA Cup facing the likes of Norwich City, Queens Park Rangers, Port Vale and Plymouth Argyle.
-In 1954, Dorchester reached the 2nd Round before eventually losing out to York City in front of 5,500 fans at the old Avenue ground, in a season where York went on to reach the semi-finals.
+The fifties proved to be a successful decade for the Magpies, winning the Dorset Senior Cup for the first time, and having a number of good runs in the FA Cup, facing the likes of Norwich City, Queens Park Rangers, Port Vale and Plymouth Argyle.
+In 1954, Dorchester reached the 2nd Round before eventually losing out to York City in front of 5,500 fans at the old Avenue ground.
+York went on to reach the semi-finals.

 Following four more victories in the Dorset Senior Cup, the club entered the Southern League (Division One South) in 1972.
-They first tasted success in this division when they finished runners-up to Margate in 1977/78, going unbeaten in the final 16 matches of the season, with manager David Best utilising his links with old club AFC Bournemouth to attract former first-teamers such as John O'Rourke, Jack Howarth and Harry Redknapp to the Avenue.
+They first tasted success in this division when they finished runners-up to Margate in 1977/78, going unbeaten in the final 16 matches of the season, with manager David Best utilizing his links with his old club AFC Bournemouth to attract former first-teamers such as John O'Rourke, Jack Howarth, and Harry Redknapp to the Avenue.